HridayPatney/HridayPatney/README.md

 ## <img src="https://cdn3.emoji.gg/emojis/7258-howody.gif" width="28px" height="28px"> About Me
-Hi , Im Hriday Patney a first year student at NSIT and i'm studying computer science engineering with artifical intelligence. im a beginner and am currently trying to learn c++, python and js .
+Hi , Im Hriday Patney a second year student at NSUT and i'm studying computer science engineering with artifical intelligence. im a beginner and am currently trying to learn c++, python and js .
 Im interested in AI , robotics and web dev